arogyad/arogyad.github.io/_posts/2021-07-05-Linear Reg.md

 </span>

 This is the labels that we will be sending to the model to learn from and also the prediction we get from the trained model.
 Now the part that we predict, $$\theta$$.
 The $$\theta$$ is of shape $$p \times 1$$ so that we can multiply it with $$X$$.
 As for two matrices to be able to multiply with each other the number of rows on second matrix must be equal to number of columns on second matrix.
-So, as a tradition here is the matrix representation.
+As a tradition here in this blog lets her is the matrix representation.

 <span style="display:table;margin:0 auto;">
 $$